gustavoscruz29/Architecture-II/ULA/03AluAndOrSum/README.md

 - Our adder, at the moment, only performs sums.
 - Furthermore, our ALU is ready to perform AND, OR, and SUM operations.

+## The image below illustrates our current ALU